nicklockwood/ShapeScript/docs/src/export.md

 ## Export Formats

-ShapeScript can export your scene in a variety of model formats, selectable from the export window:
+ShapeScript can export your scene in a variety of formats, selectable from the export window:

 Extension             | File Type                                        | Supports All Features :-------------------- | :------------------------------------------------|:------------------------------